mrconso/ISSurvive/README.md

 # ISSurvive
-Spaceman get's spooked in a big ol empty tin can
+Spaceman gets spooked in a big ol empty tin can